 Hubs or switch connects all nodes in a LAN and node can communicate without a router.
 For example, all nodes in LAN A can communicate with each other without the need for a router.
 If a node from LAN A wants to communicate with LAN B node, you need to use a router.
 Therefore, each LAN (A, B, C and so on) are separated using a router.

 VLAN as a name suggest combine multiple LANs at once.
-But what are the advantages of VLAN?
+But, what are the advantages of VLAN?

-- Ease of management
+- Ease of management.

-- You don’t have to configure any hardware device, when physically moving server computer to another location etc.
+- You don’t have to configure any hardware device, when physically moving server computer to another location and more.

-Linux VLAN Configuration Issue
+Linux VLAN configuration issues

 - Not all network drivers support VLAN.
 You may need to patch your driver.